XMOJ-Script-dev/XMOJ-Script/CONTRIBUTING.md

 > 请注意, 外部开发者应向`extern-contrib`提交 pull requests。

 ## Code Style Guide
 - We use Bootstrap in our project.
-Please use bootstrap classes instead of writing your own CSS whenever possible.
+Please use Bootstrap classes instead of writing your own CSS whenever possible.
 - Do not run a code formatter.
 - Do not use any external libraries without prior permission
 - For new features, open an issue first to discuss what you would like to change.